-Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit 4,4'-methylenebis(cyclohexylamine) E ≤ 0.1 ppm 1,3-cyclohexanebis(methylamine) D > 0.1 to ≤ 1 ppm benzyl alcohol E ≤ 0.1 ppm nonylphenol E ≤ 0.1 ppm 2-propoxyethanol E ≤ 0.1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
-The output of this process is an occupational exposure band (OEB), which corresponds to
+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit 4,4'-methylenebis(cyclohexylamine) E ≤ 0.1 ppm 1,3-cyclohexanebis(methylamine) Е ≤ 0.1 ppm benzyl alcohol E ≤ 0.1 ppm nonylphenol E ≤ 0.1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.